tjbai/blog/src/content/blog/alien-pranksters.md

 We're getting ahead of ourselves.
 In the process of hitting fast forward we glossed over a few crucial improvements that allowed our protocol to maintain its integrity.
 After all, we've yet to address humanity's age-old plague—people trying to game the system.
 Two critical issues emerged:
 1. What's stopping me from just writing "Will owes TJ $1,000,000?"
-2. What will notice if I delete a year-old row saying "TJ owes Alek $10?"
+2. Who will notice if I delete a year-old row saying "TJ owes Alek $10?"

 Problem (1) was solved quickly when we realized that we needed a robust way to verify that each transaction was actually intended by the debtor.
 After putting our heads together, we developed a clever solution: each row of the ledger must not only record the transaction details, but also attach a selfie of the debtor holding up the transaction details and today's newspaper (I forgot to mention the aliens also destroyed all deepfake and photoshop technology).